 Many people have asked the question, “How is the experience of having a large dog different than that of having a small dog?”
 Part of the answer may come from evaluating whether big and small dogs really are different in ways that extend beyond size, particularly in their behavior.
 Another piece of the puzzle involves determining if people’s behavior toward and expectations of dogs varies based on the dog’s size.

 One of the marvels of domestic dogs is the astounding range of sizes they come in, which is determined by a very small number of genes.
 (In comparison, roughly 200 gene regions affect height in humans.)
-A dog’s size has practical consequences — just ask anyone with a Great Dane suffering from diarrhea, an experience that’s not the quite same for a person with a similarly afflicted Maltese.
-Likewise, dealing with a seven-pound Affenpinscher who prefers not to get into the car may require nothing more than matterof- factly picking her up and putting her inside.
-The situation is far more challenging when a 185-pound Saint Bernard’s involved.
-Big dogs can be more expensive in every way, from the cost of food, professional grooming and medication to toys, leashes, collars and food bowls.
+A dog’s size has practical consequences — just ask anyone with a Great Dane suffering from diarrhea, an experience that’s not quite the same for a person with a similarly afflicted Maltese.
+Likewise, dealing with a seven-pound Affenpinscher who prefers not to get into the car may require nothing more than a matter-of-factly picking her up and putting her inside.
+The situation is far more challenging when a 185-pound Saint Bernard is involved.
+Big dogs can be more expensive in every way, from the cost of food, professional grooming, and medication to toys, leashes, collars, and food bowls.

 People with little dogs who don’t want them to help themselves to food simply avoid picnicking on the floor and are careful not to leave chairs where they can be used as stepping stones to the table or counter.
 People with large dogs often find that no place lower than the top of the refrigerator is safe or truly off-limits.
 With a large dog, the accidental consumption of dangerous foods, such as chocolate, is far less likely to lead to serious consequences than for a smaller dog because it takes much more for the dose to be toxic to a larger dog.
 Similarly, the few extra treats that lead to weight gain in smaller dogs may be no big deal for a large dog.
 Finally, helping a large dog with mobility issues can be physically demanding for the caregiver.